Code-Institute-Submissions/Frida010-https-github.com-Frida010-Pawesome-grooming/README.md

 ## Gallery

 - The gallery contains images of dogs, some of dogs getting a haircut, some of dogs getting a bath and some of beautiful groomed dogs.
-- Some of the images have a pink background and some have blue details.
-And this is used to make a pattern and make the gallery more alive.
+- Some of the images has a pink background and some have blue details.
+And this is used to make a pattern and make the gallery more vivid.
-- The gallery have the same header and footer as the homepage and the images have the same background color as the first and second section on homepage to make the website coherent.
+- The gallery has the same header and footer as the homepage and the images have the same background color as the first and second section on the homepage to make the website coherent.
 - One thing that I would like to fix in the future is to make the gallery look better on different screen sizes.
 Because I don't think the order of the pictures looks so good on smaller screens.
 But it is good enough for now.

 ![Screenshot of the gallery.html page](https://user-images.githubusercontent.com/129947589/240865838-bf0497f3-8e7c-4467-b7f0-202d6ebc3a82.png)
 ## Book now

-- The book now page has a form for the customers to fill in and book a grooming for their dog.
+- The book now page has a form for the customers to fill in and book an appointment to have their dog groomed.
 - The form collects the dog owners firstname, lastname, email and what weekday and time the owner will book.
-- The book now page have the same style as the rest of the website, and the header and footer is of course the same as the rest of the pages on this website.
+- The book now page has the same style as the rest of the website, the header and footer is of course the same as the rest of the pages on this website.

 ![Screenshot of the booknow.html page](https://user-images.githubusercontent.com/129947589/240865878-3ee40877-e969-414a-9f19-0789b1211da4.png)